The only way to begin this sermon is with the opening line of every TEDTalk, ever… “Forget everything you think you know…”

 While the latter theory may sound outlandish, with this show expect the unexpected.

-The Leftovers has never once failed to subvert my expectations and I don’t mean in the police procedural, “Oh, the other guy was the murderer” red herring, sleight of hand diversionary trope, but more an “Oh.
+The Leftovers has never once failed to subvert my expectations and I don’t mean in the police procedural, “Oh, the rich was the murderer, not the street urchin” red herring, sleight of hand diversionary trope, but more an “Oh.
 My.
 God.
 WTF just happened?
-Don’t end now!”
+Don’t end now!
+Noooooo!” way.

 It’s one of the many reasons Lindelof is so verily disliked.
 Whatever people say, many don’t like being so many steps behind.
-Another reason is that they are petrified that they’re not as in control of their lives as they like to believe.
+Another reason is because Lindelof subconsciously shows them that they are silently terrified that they’re not as in control of their lives as they like to believe.

 In other words, they can’t handle the truth… but that’s a whole other blog post for another day!

-Out-of-this-world writing, an enviable understanding of classical mythology, sizzling character interaction, tremendous acting and a bubbling undercurrent of inescapable inevitability are not only what makes the show so special.
+Out-of-this-world writing, an enviable understanding of classical mythology, sizzling character interaction, other-worldly acting and a bubbling undercurrent of inescapable inevitability are not only what makes the show so special.

 Director Mimi Leder’s unparalleled visual storytelling nous and her team’s assured camera movements and perfect framing of every single second elevate the show to Emmy-worthy.

-But that’s not what made me cry – my tears were solely due to the incredible sense of awe.
+But that’s not what made me cry – my tears were solely down to my incredible sense of awe.
 Hundreds of gifted writers, actors, directors like Mimi Leder, technicians, assistants and execs all bringing their A-game to feed my eyes, ears and soul with Manna from heaven.

-HBO airing this beautifully crafted hour of television about rebirth in a town called Miracle on Easter Sunday was inspired.
-If you’re not already converted, make it your daily bread and watch all twenty one episodes before next Sunday!
+Never mind Christmas, HBO airing this beautifully crafted hour of television about rebirth in a town called Miracle on Easter Sunday was my own little slice of heaven.
+If you’re not already converted, make it your daily bread and watch all twenty one previous episodes before next Sunday!

 The Leftovers airs on HBO at 9/8c, Sunday nights.